gustavovalverde/h2m-parser/docs/SCRIPTS.md

 ## Publishing

 - `bun changeset` – Create or edit Changesets.
-- `bun release` – Build and publish using Changesets automation (calls `bun build` internally).
+- `bun release` – Build and publish using Changesets automation (calls `bun run build` internally).
 - `bun prepare` – Husky hook installer (runs automatically after install).

 ## Benchmarking & Performance Tooling

-The benchmarking utilities live under `bench/` and expect a fresh build (`bun build`) before running because they import from the compiled bundles.
+The benchmarking utilities live under `bench/` and expect a fresh build (`bun run build`) before running because they import from the compiled bundles.
 The `bun bench` command opens an interactive menu that wraps the most common flows; every entry has a matching script for CI usage.

 ### Everyday commands